Pair Production in time-dependent Electric field at Finite times: Conclusion

 We examined the role of vacuum polarization $u(p_\parallel, t)$, and its counterpart $v(p_\parallel, t)$ by plotting their time evolution.
-In the REPP region, both $u(p_\parallel, t)$ and $v(p_\parallel, t)$ exhibit nearly identical oscillations with the same amplitude, and this oscillation amplitude decays for higher $p_\parallel$ values.
+In the REPP region, both $u(p_\parallel, t)$ and $v(p_\parallel, t)$ exhibit nearly identical oscillations with the same amplitude, and this amplitude of oscillation decays for higher $p_\parallel$ values.
 This observation implies that the qualitative nature of the vacuum polarization function is significantly influenced by the longitudinal momentum.
 To elucidate this further, we plotted the LMS of $u(p_\parallel, t)$ and $v(p_\parallel, t).$ These plots reveal two distinct patterns emerging at the start of the REPP stage.
-One pattern exhibits a Gaussian-like structure, while the other displays a deformed oscillating profile within the Gaussian envelope.
-These oscillations, exhibiting varying amplitudes, were confined to a small window of longitudinal momentum ($-1 < p_\parallel < 1$).Over time, the regular oscillations of $u(p_\parallel, t)$ and $v(p_\parallel, t)$ became balanced, as explicitly observed in the plot of the LMS of the created particles for late time, where the oscillating behavior was absent due to the equilibrium between $u(p_\parallel, t)$ and $v(p_\parallel, t).$ As we recognize the pivotal roles of $u(p_\parallel, t)$ and $v(p_\parallel, t)$ functions in accelerating (creation of $e^-$) and decelerating (annihilation of $e^-$) electrons, respectively, the observed oscillations in the $f(p_\parallel, t)$ at finite times can be attributed to the characteristic behavior imprints of these functions, resulting from the acceleration and deceleration of electrons in momentum representation, which manifests as the observed oscillating structure.
-Next, we also discuss the influence of transverse momentum on LMS, which diminishes the value of $f(p_\parallel)$ and smooths out the oscillation for higher $p_\perp$ values.
-Moreover, we emphasized that these oscillations, seen in the late REPP stage as transverse momentum increases and also impact the formation time of pairs.
+One pattern exhibits a Gaussian-like structure, while the other displays a deformed oscillatory profile within the Gaussian envelope.
+These oscillations, exhibiting varying amplitudes, are confined to a small window of longitudinal momentum ($-1 < p_\parallel < 1$).Over time, the regular oscillations of $u(p_\parallel, t)$ and $v(p_\parallel, t)$ became balanced.
+This balance is explicitly observed in the late-time LMS of the created particles, where oscillations are absent due to the equilibrium between $u(p_\parallel, t)$ and $v(p_\parallel, t).$ As we recognize the pivotal roles of $u(p_\parallel, t)$ and $v(p_\parallel, t)$ functions in accelerating (creation of $e^-$) and decelerating (annihilation of $e^-$) electrons, respectively, the observed oscillations in the $f(p_\parallel, t)$ at finite times can be attributed to the characteristic behavior imprints of these functions, resulting from the acceleration and deceleration of electrons in momentum representation, which manifests as the observed oscillating structure.
+Next, we also discussed the influence of transverse momentum on LMS, which diminishes the value of $f(p_\parallel)$ and smooths out the oscillation for higher $p_\perp$ values.
+Moreover, we emphasized that as transverse momentum increases, these oscillations in the late REPP stage are smoothed, and the pair formation time is affected.